-For each of the four nominees for election as directors at the 2012 Annual Meeting and the five directors in the classes of directors whose terms of office are to expire either at the 2013 Annual Meeting or the 2014 Annual Meeting, set forth below is information as to the positions and offices with the Company held by each, the principal occupation of each during the past five years, the directorships of public companies and other organizations held by each and the experience, qualifications, attributes or skills that, in the opinions of the Corporate Governance Committee and the Board of Directors make the individual qualified to serve as a director of the Company.
+For each of the six nominees for election as directors at the 2013 Annual Meeting and the three directors whose term of office is to expire at the 2014 Annual Meeting, set forth below is information as to the positions and offices with the Company held by each, the principal occupation of each during the past five years, the directorships of public companies and other organizations held by each and the experience, qualifications, attributes or skills that, in the opinions of the Corporate Governance Committee and the Board of Directors make the individual qualified to serve as a director of the Company.

-NOMINEES FOR ELECTION AT 2012 ANNUAL MEETING
+NOMINEES FOR ELECTION AT THE 2013 ANNUAL MEETING

 Nicholas DeBenedictis Ardmore, PA Director since 1992 Biography: Mr. DeBenedictis has served as Chief Executive Officer of the Company since July 1992 and Chairman of the Board since May 1993.
 He also serves as Chairman and Chief Executive Officer of the Company's principal subsidiaries, including Aqua Pennsylvania, Inc. Between April 1989 and June 1992, he served as Senior Vice President for Corporate Affairs of PECO Energy Company (now known as Exelon).
 From December 1986 to April 1989, he served as President of the Greater Philadelphia Chamber of Commerce and from 1983 to 1986 he served as the Secretary of the Pennsylvania Department of Environmental Resources.
 Mr. DeBenedictis is a director of Exelon Corporation and P.H.
-Glatfelter Company and served as a director of Met-Pro Corporation until February 2010.
+Glatfelter Company.
 He also serves on the Boards of Pennsylvania area non-profit, civic and business organizations.
-Age: 66.
+Age: 67.

 Qualifications: In addition to his knowledge and experience as the Company's Chief Executive Officer since 1992 and his prior experience as a senior executive of a major electric utility, Mr. DeBenedictis has experience as the head of Pennsylvania's environmental regulatory agency.
-He serves as a director of two other public companies, including as a member of the corporate governance, audit and compensation committee of those companies.
+He serves as a director of two other public companies, including as a member of the corporate governance, finance and compensation committees of those companies.
 Mr. DeBenedictis has also held leadership positions with various, educational, civic and charitable institutions.
 The Board of Directors views Mr. DeBenedictis' experience with various aspects of the utility industry and his demonstrated leadership roles in business and community activities as important qualifications, skills and experience for the Board of Directors' conclusion that Mr. DeBenedictis should serve as a director of the Company.

 Richard H. Glanton Philadelphia, PA Director since 1995 Biography: Mr. Glanton is Chairman of the Philadelphia Television Network, a privately-held media company and Managing Member of ElectedFace LLC, an on-line service that connects people with their elected officials.
 Mr. Glanton was Senior Vice President of Corporate Development at Exelon Corporation from 2003 to 2008.
 From 1983 to 2003 he was a partner at the law firms of Wolf Block LLP (1983 to 1986) and Reed Smith LLP (1986 to 2003).
-Mr. Glanton is a director of The GEO Group, Inc. and Mistras Group, Inc. Age: 65.
+Mr. Glanton is a director of The GEO Group, Inc. and Mistras Group, Inc. Age: 66.